Offences Involving Vaping or Smoking (NSW)

 Changes To The Law From October 2021

-Nicotine is currently listed as a ‘schedule 4’ substance under the Poisons Standard October 2021.
+Nicotine is listed as a ‘schedule 4’ substance under the Poisons Standard October 2021.
 The Poisons Standard is a Commonwealth (federal) legislative instrument that lists all of the different classifications of medicines and poisons.
-What this means is that when there Is a change to the classification of any substance listed under the Poisons Standard at a federal level, the laws in each State or Territory are also subject to change.
+What this means is that when there is a change to the classification of any substance listed under the Poisons Standard at a federal level, the laws in each State or Territory are also subject to change.

 - they are for use in preparations for oromucosal (for example nicotine gum) or transdermal administration (nicotine patches etc) for human therapeutic use as an aid in withdrawal from tobacco smoking; or